schneebergerlab/plotsr/README.md

 Check [markers.txt](config/marker_point_type.txt) for the list of available markers.

 ## Adjusting other parameters
-Additional parameters of the plot can be adjusted by parsing a config file to the `--cfg` parameter.
+Additional parameters (colors, spacing, legends) of the plot can be adjusted by parsing a config file to the `--cfg` parameter.
 Description and default values present in the example [base.cfg](./example/base.cfg) file.

+## Citation:
+If you find plotsr helpful, please cite:

+`Goel, M., Schneeberger, K., plotsr: Visualising structural similarities and rearrangements between multiple genomes. bioRxiv 2022.01.24.477489, doi.org/10.1101/2022.01.24.477489`